rxl204/PUI2017_pak348/HW5_pak348/README.md

 I was stuck on the section where we had to create an array.
 But with some help from Matt, I understood how to resolve the issue

+KS Test:
+Null Hypothesis: Binomial & Poisson Distribution can be Approximated for a Gaussian Distribution as the value of mean increases
+Binomial: The P Value = 0.0 is less than 0.05 hence the Null Hypothesis cannot be rejected.
+Poisson: The P Value = 0.3 is greater than 0.05 hence the Null Hypothesis can be rejected.
+AD Test:
+Null Hypothesis: Binomial & Poisson Distribution are drawn from a Gaussian Distribution.
+Binomial: The statistics AD=15.85 larger than threshold (for alpha=0.05) thresh_0.05 = 0.784 hence the Null Hypothesis cannot be rejected.
+Poisson: The statistics AD=0.92 larger than threshold (for alpha=0.05) thresh_0.05 = 0.784 hence the Null Hypothesis can be rejected.

+Binomial on a Normal
+KS Test: With the increase in the sample size the P-Value increases and KS Statistics reduces.
+So with Large number of samples Binomial Approximates to a Gaussian Distribution.
+AD Test: With the increase in sample size the AD Statistics value decreases and tends to go below the threshold.
+So with Large number of samples Binomial Approximates to a Gaussian Distribution.
+KL Test: With the increase in sample size the KL Statistics value decreases, So the entropy value decreases with increase in the sample size

+Poisson on a Normal
+KS Test: With the increase in the sample size the P-Value increases and KS Statistics reduces.
+So with Large number of samples Poisson Approximates to a Gaussian Distribution.
+AD Test: With the increase in sample size the AD Statistics value decreases and tends to go below the threshold.
+So with Large number of samples Poisson Approximates to a Gaussian Distribution.
+KL Test: With the increase in sample size the KL Statistics value decreases, So the entropy value decreases with increase in the sample size.

 Tested and showed that binomial and Poisson distribution look increasingly more similar to Gaussians as the mean of the distribution increases.